Sauroniops: Discovery and naming

-The same year, 2012, the specimen was, by the same authors, formally named in a subsequent publication as the type species Sauroniops pachytholus.
-The generic name has the intended meaning of "Eye of Sauron", a powerful entity from The Lord of the Rings fantasy novel by J.R.R.
-Tolkien, combining his name with a Classical Greek ὄψ, ops, "eye".
-Like in the novels the corporeal presence of Sauron had largely been limited to a single searching eye, Sauroniops is only known from a single bone above the eye socket.
-The specific name is derived from Greek παχύς, pachys, "thick", and θόλος, tholos, "round building with conical roof", in reference to the thick vaulted skull roof.
+In 2012, Italian paleontologist Andrea Cau and colleagues described the frontal as belonging to an indeterminate carcharodontosaurid that was distinct from Carcharodontosaurus, another carcharodontosaurid from the Kem Kem Beds.
+The next year, the same authors, scientifically described the frontal and assigned it to a new genus and species, Sauroniops pachytholus.
+The generic name Sauroniops is derived from "Sauron", a powerful entity from The Lord of the Rings fantasy novel by J.R.R.
+Tolkien, with the Classical Greek ὄψ, ops, meaning "eye", referencing the Eye of Sauron.
+The specific name pachytholus is derived from the Greek παχύς, pachys, meaning "thick", and θόλος, tholos, meaning "dome", in reference to the thick vaulted skull roof unique to this species.
+This specimen is therefore the holotype (name-bearing) specimen and is deposited at the MPM under catalogue number MPM 2594.